paulhilchey/jar-dependency-lookup/README.md

 To use, unpack in your DevSecOps toolkit.
 Then, modify installJarsLocally.sh, replacing references to JarDependencyLookup-1.0.jar with JarDependencyLookup-2.0.jar.

-If you want to deploy artifacts into an enterprise Nexus repository, use the installJarsRemote.sh.
+If you want to deploy artifacts into an enterprise Nexus repository, use the installJarsRemote.sh in the example directory.